momokid/momokid/README.md

 I am Anwar Sadat Ayub, a full stack developer.

-- 🔭 I’m currently project for Rais-Meena Restaurant
+- 🔭 I’m currently working on a project for Rais-Meena Restaurant
 - 🌱 I also contribute to the Mozilla Firefox Nightly

 <!--